Pedro Manuel de Ataíde: Life

+He distinguished himself in the Battle of Almansa, where he commanded the right wing.
+With his father killed and his uncle recalled to Lisbon, he became the commander of the Portuguese forces in Catalonia.

-He commanded Portuguese and allied forces in the Battle of Zaragoza and the Battle of Villaviciosa.
+He commanded the Portuguese and allied forces at the Battle of Zaragoza and the Battle of Villaviciosa.

 After the allied defeat in 1713, he accompanied Charles III to Vienna.
-Here he became Grandee of Spain, and was made Viceroy of Sardinia, General of the Cavalry in Naples and Governor of Castelnuovo.
+He was appointed Grandee of Spain, and Viceroy of Sardinia, General of the Cavalry in Naples and Governor of Castelnuovo.

+In 1716, his son, Luís Manuel, was killed by an unknown assassin in one of several high-profile assassinations of Portugal's titled nobility.